hmarques98/template-react-native-typescript/README.md

 NPM scripts for running the app with the desired configuration are [included](https://github.com/osamaq/react-native-template/blob/acc4f4ab117bee099a531ad44be1130f9d24df69/template/package.json#L11) for convenience.

-### Reanimated/Redash
+### Reanimated

 Necessary when creating complex gesture based animations that are highly performant.
-Redash contains boilerplate helpers for Reanimated.

 ### react-native-appstate-hook